iCamera/CaptureDeviceModule/iphone/documentation/index.md

-# CaptureDeviceModule Module
+# TiCameraView Module

 ## Description

 TODO: Enter your module description here

-## Accessing the CaptureDeviceModule Module
+## Accessing the TiCameraView Module

 To access this module from JavaScript, you would do the following:

-	var CaptureDeviceModule = require("jp.dividual.capturedevice");
+	var TiCameraView = require("be.k0suke.ticamera");

-The CaptureDeviceModule variable is a reference to the Module object.
+The TiCameraView variable is a reference to the Module object.

 ## Reference